 How Yoga Helps You De-Stress

-- Sharpens Body Awareness: Yoga helps you spot and release tight spots.
+- Sharpens body awareness: Yoga helps you notice and release areas of tension.

-- Builds Mindfulness: It keeps you in the moment, quieting those racing thoughts.
+- Builds mindfulness: It keeps you in the moment, quieting racing thoughts.

-Now that you see why yoga is such a powerful tool for calming the nervous system, let’s check out some easy poses to get you started.
+Now that you see why yoga is a helpful tool for calming the nervous system, let’s check out some easy poses to get you started.
 For more on how yoga enhances mindfulness, see our guide on the benefits of mindful movement.

 Child’s Pose: A Go-To for Easing Tension